How the Olympic B-Girls Made the Breaking Scene Proud

 With Snoop Dogg, one of the most legendary rappers in hip hop history, officially opening the event the 17 Olympic B-Girls took over the stage and showcased everything the scene could hope for.

 Breaking is also a dance that has always been about battling and the B-Girls showed the fire they all possess for competition.
-This was fully displayed by home country B-Girl, Syssy, who opened her first round of the day with an explosive upside down, spin on one-hand breakers call a “ninety”, and then going straight into a back somersault combo that made the whole arena erupt with cheers.
+This was fully displayed by home country B-Girl, Syssy, who opened her first round of the day with an explosive upside down, spin on one-hand move that breakers call a “ninety”, and then going straight into a back somersault combo that made the whole arena erupt with cheers.

 Anti’s father put aside his dislike of flying to see his daughter make history, as she said: "He does not like to fly, but for me he took the flight and I am happy he was here.
-He finally saw me compete in real life has he always watched me on television."
+He finally saw me compete in real life as he always watched me on television."

-Silver medallist Nicka got to share the whole journey with her mum, as she has been doing her whole breaking career, as she said: “We are a dream team.
+Silver medallist, Nicka, got to share the whole journey with her mum, as she has been doing her whole breaking career, as she said: “We are a dream team.
 I do not have a coach, physio, therapist or nutritionist, my mom is my coach, she is my psychologist, and everything else.
 She is the most important person for me, and I am happy we are here in Paris.”

 DJ’s Fleg (USA) and Plash (Poland) introduced the audience to a non-stop barrage of classic, Breaking tracks keeping the B-Girls fuelled and dancing all day; from James Brown, ‘Hot Pants’, to the groovy funk track, ‘Yellow Sunshine,’ and Nina Simone’s sultry, ‘Funkier than a mosquito's tweeter.’

-One of the many Breakers who flew in to attend the historical event was Victor ‘Glyde’ Alicea, an original B-Boy from the legendary Dynamic Rockers crew, from New York.
+One of the many Breakers who flew in to attend the historical event was Victor ‘Glyde’ Alicea, an OG B-Boy from the legendary Dynamic Rockers crew, from New York.
 When asked what he thought of breaking’s debut at the Olympics and the B-Girl’s performances, he said:

 “I loved every single thing I saw.
 I loved the way it was done.
 I think it was beautiful.
 We saw this coming a long time ago and it finally came through.”